ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/automated_v_and_v/index.rst

 For our hypothesis testing approach to fuzzy checking, we choose a cutoff `Bayes factor <https://en.wikipedia.org/wiki/Bayes_factor>`_.
-The Bayes factor represents the size of the *update* we would make toward the alternative hypothesis (that there is an error/bug in the simulation) in a Bayesian framework.
+The Bayes factor represents the size of the *update* we would make toward the hypothesis that there is an error/bug in the simulation in a Bayesian framework.
 The higher our cutoff is, the higher our specificity, but the lower our sensitivity.